Qualcomm is about to give us our best glimpse yet into the 5G revolution

 High-frequency spectrum is the key to that massive pickup in capacity and speed, but there are drawbacks.
 The range isn't great, especially when you have obstructions like trees or buildings.
 As a result, carriers will have to deploy a lot more small cellular radios, creatively named small cells, around any areas that get a 5G signal.

 That's going to annoy anyone who doesn't want cellular radios near them.
-With concerns over potential health risks, as well as the fact that they may end up looking like neighborhood eyesores, there may be some objections to these things.
+With concerns over potential health risks, as well as the possibility some people will see them as neighborhood eyesores, there may be some objections to these things.

 Here's the other concern -- 5G might still be a theoretical possibility for a lot of people.